TraxData313/CoinBasePro-Bot/README.md

 - - - stat_total_time determines how long the statistics will be in seconds.
 For example, setting it to 604800 will collect 7 days worth of statistics
 - - - stat_refresh_rate determines the refresh rate in seconds

 ...
 Under construction.
-Still adding files and their descriptions.
-If you need help with something specific (like: how to place or cancel order, how to check ballance...) in the mean time, please feel free to contact me @ antongeorgiev313@gmail.com
+I still need to remove personal data from the files and then add them.
+If you need help with something specific in the mean time (like: how to place or cancel order, how to check ballance...), please feel free to contact me @ antongeorgiev313@gmail.com